Katalam/KAT_Template/README.md

 ## Contributing

 You can help out with the ongoing development by looking for potential bugs in my code base, or by contributing new features.
 I am always welcome to new pull requests containing bug fixes, refactors and new features.
-Please read [CONTRIBUTING.md](CONTRIBUTING) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING](CONTRIBUTING) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Issues